merajsiddiqui/email-validator/README.md

 # Email Validator

-An email validation library written in PHP

-## Getting Started

 This email-validator library is to verify if a given email id exists or not without sending them an email.
 To verify the owner of the email id you have to send them a mail with some verification parameters.

+## Getting Started

+Are you using any third party mail service to send mail to users or you have seen enormous fake email IDs by robots or some spammer, Now Validate the email ID if it exist or not before sending them mail.

 ### Prerequisites

 ```
 PHP > 5.5
-getmmxr

 ```

 ### Installing